raxoft/form_input/README.md

-  form.blank_params       # parameters with nil, empty, or blank value. form.empty_params       # parameters with nil or empty value. form.filled_params      # parameters with some non-empty value. form.titled_params      # parameters with a title set. form.untitled_params    # parameters without a title. form.required_params    # parameters which are required and have to be filled. form.optional_params    # parameters which are not required and can be nil or empty. form.disabled_params    # parameters which are disabled and shall be rendered as such.
+  form.blank_params       # parameters with nil, empty, or blank value. form.empty_params       # parameters with nil or empty value. form.filled_params      # parameters with some non-empty value. form.required_params    # parameters which are required and have to be filled. form.optional_params    # parameters which are not required and can be nil or empty. form.disabled_params    # parameters which are disabled and shall be rendered as such.